Single Market

 Rigorous implementation and enforcement of the Single Market principles are key to ensure harmonised legal requirements facilitating economies of scale, long-term investments and strengthening the business case for innovative products and technologies.

-The importance of a functioning Single Market for packaging and packaged goods is enshrined in the main piece of EU legislation on packaging, the Packaging and Packaging Waste Directive.
+The importance of a functioning Single Market for packaging and packaged goods is enshrined in the main piece of EU legislation on packaging, the Packaging and Packaging Waste Directive, soon to become the Packaging and Packaging Waste Regulation (PPWR).
 By providing a harmonised regulatory framework across the EU, the Directive helps preventing different national measures in the management of packaging and packaging waste that would create divergent levels of environmental requirements and a serious impediment to the free movement of goods.

 Safeguarding the integrity of the Single Market is not only a precondition for the free movements of packaging and packaged goods across the EU, but it is essential to strengthen the implementation of packaging and packaging waste targets in all Member States and to encourage the development of fully integrated EU markets for secondary raw materials.